How To Remove A Shareholder From A Corporation In Ontario: Step-by-Step Guide

 We hold a special meeting to remove a stockholder.
 This meeting is crucial.
 Stockholders vote on the resolution to decide removal.
 The Canada Business Corporations Act states how many votes are needed.

-majority must agree for it to pass.
+A majority must agree for it to pass.

 Clear communication with all parties involved is key before the vote takes place.
 Proper documentation and formalities ensure everything runs smoothly and legally.
 We focus on compliance and thoroughness, making sure we follow each step correctly.